CAPPAGH National Orthopeadic Hospital

 How to Access Your Personal Medical Records?

-You can request a copy of your personal medical records by submitting a completed Access Request Form or detailed letter by email or post, or by calling the Data Protection Officer.
+You can request a copy of your personal medical records by submitting a completed Access Request Form or a detailed letter by email or post, or by calling the Data Protection Officer.

 1. Email: mymedicalrecords@nohc.ie